 These other parts of the business have turned Chaney’s into a destination location — a tourist attraction for those looking for a fun day on the farm.
 The operation features a restaurant, wagon rides, “moovie” nights, guided and self-guided tours, a corn maze, a great playground, a place to celebrate birthdays, meeting spaces and much more.

 “They have developed other parts of their business that are higher margin, or a different aspect than just dealing with the cows,” Thom says.

 Thom explains: “If a dairy farmer can look at his business and say, ‘you know what?
 We’ve been doing this for generations.
 There has to be a better way … because I imagine my life as a dairy farmer in a different way, because I want to do these other things with my business and with my family,’ why can’t enrollment managers do something similar?”

-Find out what Thom and Brad think about AI, and join the conversation yourself, in the latest episode of The Weightlist.
+Find out what Thom and Brad think about AI, and join the conversation yourself, in the episode 14 of The Weightlist.

 By Kevin Hyde, Senior Content Writer, Capture Higher Ed